wichmannpas/tcpDbusServer/README.md

 Make sure that the compiled script is started with the user session (i.e. put it in the startup applications of your desktop manager - **not** on system level, because the dbus signals will not be received correctly then).

-Using for different sound applications
+Customizing
 --------------------------------------

-By default, this script only sends the dbus signals to the Spotify Linux Preview.
-To use any other application with it (see compatibility section), change the dbus system commands in the source file *server.cpp*.
-Normally it should be enough to just replace *spotify* by the name of your music application, i.e. *rhthmboy*.

-Of course, you can also change the port where the tcp server is listening.
+You can change the port where the tcp server is listening.
 Default is *12341*.

+All other data can be dynamically sent in the tcp data, i.e. the target dbus application.

 License
 -------